 Formally titled, “The Safe Drinking Water and Toxic Enforcement Act of 1986,” Proposition 65 sought to prevent businesses from exposing consumers to certain toxins without providing a warning.
-Lead and PCBs were two such toxins.
-Products distributed within the State of California intended for human consumption are tested for Lead, Arsenic, Mercury, and Cadmium.
+Products distributed within the State of California intended for human consumption are tested for Lead, Arsenic, Mercury, Cadmium, and PCB's.

 Many of these chemicals are naturally occurring (such as the heavy metals listed previously) and DaVinci® errs on the side of caution by testing for these heavy metals in our human products.
 Many chemicals on the Proposition 65 list are subject to "safe harbor limits," which means that there is a specified level of each individual chemical, subject to a "safe harbor" limit, which is permissible in a product without including the proposition 65 warning on a product.